 But blending the workforce is not just placing full-time employees and outsourced professionals in one room and telling them what they should do together.
-It takes more to create an efficient environment which will bring to the perfect outcome.
+It takes more to create an efficient environment that will bring to the perfect outcome.

-7 steps for creating efficient blended workforces
+Seven steps for creating efficiently blended workforces.

 In this post, we’re explaining how to blend the workforce in the best possible way to bridge the talent gap and get great results out of this strategy.

-Step 1: Define how you want to benefit from the blended workforce
+Step 1: Define how you want to benefit from the blended workforce.

-Step 2: Prepare your full-time employees for the blended workforce strategy
+Step 2: Prepare your full-time employees for the blended workforce strategy.

 Make sure that your employees don’t feel threatened by outsourced professionals.

-Step 3: Attract top talent freelancers into your blended team
+Step 3: Attract top talent freelancers into your blended team.

 If you want the best specialists to join your team, you need to show that you are their best choice.

-Step 4: Tune your work systems and operational practices with the blended workforce strategy
+Step 4: Tune your work systems and operational practices with the blended workforce strategy.

 Make sure that both – internal and external workforce is committed to the common goal.
-Induce colleagueship between them.
+Induce colleagueship between your teams.
 Assure that your work systems and operational processes are adapted to your new strategy and run smoothly.
 Set the goals and metrics, and measure performance to be ahead of eventual deviations.

-Step 5: Make sure that your team managers know how to manage blended teams
+Step 5: Make sure that your team managers know how to manage blended teams.

-Managing in-house teams can be challenging, let alone managing the blended workforce, composed of permanent employees and outsourced professionals!
+Managing in-house teams can be challenging, let alone managing the blended workforce, composed of permanent employees and outsourced professionals.

-Step 7: Focus on outcomes and performance management
+Step 7: Focus on outcomes and performance management.

-Once that’s done, you can monitor the project flow step-by-step and see who of your outsourced professionals performs best, fits in best and delivers the highest value for the money you’re paying.
+Once that’s done, you can monitor the project flow step-by-step and see who of your outsourced professionals performs best, fits in best, and delivers the highest value for the money you’re paying.

-Trends reveal – the blended workforce is growing fast
+Trends reveal – the blended workforce is growing fast.

-New technologies have provided organizations with numerous possibilities to identify and reach talents across the world and to engage them in the work directly or virtually.
+New technologies have provided organizations with numerous possibilities to identify and reach talents across the world and to engage them in work directly or virtually.

-By 2027, most workers in the US will be freelancers, according to the recently published Freelancing in America: 2017 Study, jointly commissioned by Upwork and Freelancers Union.
+By 2027, most US workers will be freelancers, according to the recently published Freelancing in America: 2017 Study, jointly commissioned by Upwork and Freelancers Union.
 Hard to believe it?
 Given the fact that more than 80% of large corporations plan to substantially increase their use of a flexible workforce in coming years (as stated in The Intuit 2020 Report about the significant trends that will shape this decade), the growing trend of the blended workforce might not sound that crazy.